sheiikhaminul/FrostWolf_WebBrowser_JavaFX/README.md

-# WebBrowser
+# FrostWolf
  A javaFX web browser with mySQL database (history and bookmark)..

- create database using mySQL- xampp(local host),with basic commands . and put { mysql-connector-java-5.1.43-bin.jar }
+ create database named [browser] in [localhost/phpmyadmin/] , create tables named [bookmark],[history] in database and put { mysql-connector-java-5.1.43-bin.jar }
  in desktop.
- -- u will find the jar file inside the project ...
+ -- u will find the jar file inside the project --